-Any successful prisoner reentry program for a federal prisoners needs to involve planning for supervised release and troubleshooting when issues present themselves.
-Our consulting approach is to first explain the basics of supervised release to clients and their families, discuss their standard and special conditions of supervised release, help them to plan and prepare for these restrictions and obligations, and to troubleshoot when issue arise.
+Any successful prisoner reentry program for federal prisoners needs to involve planning for supervised release and troubleshooting when issues present themselves.
+Our consulting approach is to first explain the basics of supervised release to clients and their families, discuss their standard and special conditions of supervised release, help them to plan and prepare for these restrictions and obligations, and to troubleshoot when issues arise.

-While the basics of creating a prisoner reentry program are important and lay a foundation for release success (e.g., housing, employment, and support network), successfully completing the term of supervised release is also vial, as violations can, and do, result in supervised releasees being sent back to prison.
+While the basics of creating a prisoner reentry program are important and lay a foundation for release success (e.g., housing, employment, and support network), successfully completing the term of supervised release is also vital, as violations can, and do, result in supervised releasees being sent back to prison.

 Before starting a term of supervised release, you need to speak with a prison consultant to understand what is to come, how to deal with it, and what to do if problems occur.
 At the Zoukis Consulting Group, we can help with all of these.
-In addition to this, when the time is right, we can also assist you in seeking an early termination of supervised release.
+In addition to this, when the time is right, we can also assist you in seeking early termination of supervised release.

 Zoukis Consulting Group: The Team You Need